Advocating Change: A Message from our Founder

 Malcolm X once said, “Education is the passport to the future.”
-When I was young, the importance of education was greatly emphasized in my household because neither of my parents received a college education.
-They have always wanted me to have a career I enjoy and not just a job to pay my bills.
-However, advanced science subjects, specific writing classes, and typing were not offered at my public primary school.
-Luckily, I have always been fortunate enough to have parents who could expose me to these STEM subjects and supply me with the tools I needed to pursue my passions; but, I know there are kids out there who are less fortunate.
+At Project STEMinist, we firmly believe this to be the case.
+As a young student, the importance of education was greatly emphasized in my household because neither of my parents received a college education.
+They always have wanted me to have a career I enjoy and not just a job to pay my bills.
+Knowing that higher education could help me achieve this goal, they encouraged me to take difficult classes and supported me in pursuing my passions.
+However, advanced science and math subjects, specifically computer programming/typing and high-level math, were not offered at my public school.
+Luckily, I was fortunate enough to have parents who could expose me to these subjects and supply me with the tools I needed to compete with my private-school counterparts; but, I know there are kids out there who are less fortunate.
 Project STEMinist is designed to give young girls in under-represented schools and regions access to technology and the opportunity to explore science, computer programming, and math.
 Everyone should be exposed to these fields of study and have the opportunity to blossom and innovate.

 Kits for Low-Income Communities